If the person you care for has a sight impairment they may find it difficult to carry out day-to-day tasks and get out and about.

 The RNIB also have a national helpline that is available Monday to Friday, 8.45 am to 5.30pm on tel: 0303 123 9999.
 Their advisors can help with all sorts of issues around sight impairments.

-NHS Choices has practical advice and details of other national charities that can offer support including the Royal Institute for the Blind and the Macular Society.
+The NHS website has practical advice and details of other national charities that can offer support including the Royal Institute for the Blind and the Macular Society.

 North Derbyshire Voluntary Action have a directory of local community groups aimed at people with visual impairments and their carers.